Srajoshi/liri-node-app/README.md

        * Actors in the movie.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If the user doesn't type in a movie, the program will output data for the movie 'Mr. Nobody.'

 Here are Examples: